The following information is provided for reference purposes only and should be used at your own risk!

 Check, by feel, gasket rear half-moons are aligned and seated correctly on head and cover.

-Check gasket dowels at cyl 1 & 5 on each side of head and 2 at vanos top are fully inserted and gasket is laying fully flat at their location.
+Check gasket dowels at cyl 1 & 5 on each side of head and 2 at Vanos top are fully inserted and gasket is laying fully flat at their location.

 Do not install valve cover bolts at this time.